Amoclav Suspension

 Amoxicillin/clavulanic acid can be removed from the circulation by haemodialysis.

-228.5 mg/5 mL & 457 mg/5 mL suspension: Clinical features of overdosage with Co-amoxiclav may include gastrointestinal symptoms, fluid and electrolyte imbalance.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: Clinical features of overdosage with Co-amoxiclav may include gastrointestinal symptoms, fluid and electrolyte imbalance.
 Amoxicillin crystalluria, leading to renal failure, has also been observed in some cases.
+Convulsions may occur in patients with impaired renal function or those receiving high doses.

 Symptomatic treatment is recommended.
 Co-amoxiclav can be removed by hemodialysis.